cyborch/slate/source/index.html.md

 }
 ```

-A user must be created and authorized using the [Get Access Token](#get-access-token)
+A user must be created and authorized using the [Get OAuth Access Token](#get-oauth-access-token)
 endpoint before accessing any of the other [User](#user) services.

 ### URI